 Chess Pie FAQs

 Are you the type of person that just wants to know everything possible about a recipe?
 Yep – me too.
+Here are some of the most frequent questions that I am asked… besides “will you make one for me?”

 A basic chess pie has eggs, sugar, butter, and cornmeal.
 Over the years there have been numerous variations including lemon and chocolate.
 Basically it’s a chess pie if the filling has a slightly firmer than cream filling consistency – almost like a batter.
 There should be a thin crispy layer on the top.
 This Southern specialty has so many variations I’m not sure there’s an easy answer!